zetalog/sdfirm/arch/riscv/mach-unleashed/readme.txt

    (gdb) load unleashed_fsbl
    (gdb) symbol-file unleashed_fsbl (for debugging symbols) (gdb) continue
+   NOTE: If the image is a bootstrap fsbl, you can exit openocd gdb server
+         after pc reaches to the waiting loop.
 8. Single step debugging:
    (gdb) set disassemble-next-line on
    (gdb) si/ni (for assembly debugging)